Ganna pink with delight after taking first Giro d'Italia stage - France 24

 Palermo (Italy) (AFP)

-On his first Grand Tour former track specialist Ganna was the man to beat Saturday after winning the individual world time-trial title a week ago.
+On his first Grand Tour former track specialist Ganna on home soil was the man to beat Saturday after winning the individual world time-trial title a week ago.

 Ganna completed the slightly downhill 15.1km in a furious 15min 24sec, or at an average speed of 58.831km/h, just slightly outside the Giro stage speed record set almost 20 years ago in Pescara by Rik Verbrugghe.